prakhar1989/docker-curriculum/README.md

 INFO[0060] Started container...                          container=845e2368-170d-44a7-bf9f-84c7fcd9ae29/web desiredStatus=RUNNING lastStatus=RUNNING taskDefinition=ecscompose-foodtrucks:2
 INFO[0060] Started container...                          container=845e2368-170d-44a7-bf9f-84c7fcd9ae29/es desiredStatus=RUNNING lastStatus=RUNNING taskDefinition=ecscompose-foodtrucks:2
 ```
 It's not a coincidence that the invocation above looks similar to the one we used with **Docker Compose**.
-The `--file` argument is used the override the default file (`docker-compose.yml`) that the CLI will read.
+The `--file` argument is used to override the default file (`docker-compose.yml`) that the CLI will read.
 If everything went well, you should see a `desiredStatus=RUNNING lastStatus=RUNNING` as the last line.

 Awesome!
-Our app is live but how can we access it?
+Our app is live, but how can we access it?
 ```
 ecs-cli ps
 Name                                      State    Ports                     TaskDefinition